janbarta/msd-front-end-excercise/README.md

 On the page there should be a header with simple a menu with categories and search input.
 Header should scroll with the page and sticked on top.
 It should be possible to filter posts by a category.

+It could look like this, but feel free to do it differently:

 ```
 |--------------------------------------------------------------|
 |                          _________             ____________  |